FuzzyLogic8192/Vectrex-3D-Imager-Triangle-Demo/README.md

 A 3D Imager is expected to be plugged into Controller Port 2, and is expected to have the "Narrow Escape" color wheel loaded.

-After an initial synchronization period, a purple triangle should appear on screen.
+After an initial synchronization period, a blue triangle should appear on screen.

 Holding down Button 1 allows the Red color intensity to be adjusted up or down with the joystick.